OmerSakar/OmerSakar.github.io/content/_index.md

 {{</ justify >}}

 {{< justify >}}
-During my PhD, I worked mainly with the [VerCors](https://vercors.ewi.utwente.nl/) toolset, a deductive verifier for concurrent software.
+During my PhD, I worked mainly with the <a href="https://vercors.ewi.utwente.nl/">VerCors</a> toolset, a deductive verifier for concurrent software.
 It also supports the deductive verification of GPGPU programs.
-For my publications, see [here](/publications).
+For my publications, see <a href="/publications">here</a>.
 {{</ justify >}}